U.N. agency, Bangladesh begin survey of Rohingya over return to Myanmar

 “The UN refugee agency has started interviewing the Rohingya on the list,” Mohammad Abul Kalam, the country’s refugee relief and repatriation commissioner, said by telephone.

-“Transit centres, transport facilities… everything is ready to start the repatriation on Thursday,” he added.
+“Transit centers, transport facilities… everything is ready to start the repatriation on Thursday,” he added.

 The U.N.
 Security Council is set to discuss the latest repatriation plan behind closed doors on Wednesday, at the request of Belgium, Britain, France, Germany and the United States, diplomats said.